 Students are almost never permitted to switch from the MEng program to the MS program.
 When we process applications, we limit MS admission based on our faculty advising capacity.
 Thus, we typically do not have the additional advising capacity to handle requests that do not go through the normal MS admissions process.
 Requests to switch from the MEng program to the MS program need to be initiated by a CS faculty member who commits to fund at least one semester through a GRA.
 This is extremely rare.

 What if I want to change my advisor or advisory committee?

-Same as above.
-Is it official with the graduate school, i.e., does the graduate school have a Plan of Study on file for you?
-If so, then you have to file a "Change of Committee-Advisor" form (see notes on "Plans of Study" below).
+You only officially have an advisor and committee once you submit a plan of study.
+If you have done this already, then any change is implemented by filing a "Change of Committee-Advisor" form (see notes on "Plans of Study" below).
 Else, you don't have to do anything.
 At the time of filing a plan of study, indicate the correct advisor/advisory committee.